 - Add chicken, chicken broth, green chilies, cumin, oregano and cayenne.
 Reduce heat to low and allow to simmer.

 - Partially cover and allow to simmer for 10 minutes, stirring occasionally.
-The bean paste will help
+The bean paste will help thicken the soup.

 - Top with cheese, jalapenos and cilantro as desired.